 Poker in Pennsylvania

-Pennsylvania is a growing poker market with established poker rooms operating in the real world right now and online games coming soon.
-Between the state’s established poker rooms hosted at casinos and the upcoming online poker games, Pennsylvania is well on its way to establishing itself as a major poker market.
+Pennsylvania is large poker market with licensed poker rooms and legal online poker.
+Between the state’s established poker rooms hosted at casinos and poker sites, Pennsylvania is a good place to be a player.

 PA Poker Sites